-O-rings fail for many dozens of reasons.
+The cause of o ring failure can happen for many dozens of reasons.
 In simple failures, processes can be compromised and workflows shut down.
-In serious situations, O-ring failure can lead to disastrous effects.
+In serious situations, o ring failure causes can lead to disastrous effects.
 O-rings themselves aren’t particularly prone to failure, but the exacting circumstances in which they’re used create an environment where mere degrees or micrometers matter.
 Properly made and installed O-rings aren’t just a nice-to-have within industrial and chemical processes, they’re a necessity.

 What are some of the most common causes of O-ring failure, and how can they be prevented?

 Out-gassing is caused by ingredients within the elastomer being volatized under vacuum conditions.
 This volatilization can occur during the natural decomposition process or accelerated because of other gasses trapped inside the polymer matrix during molding.

 O-rings made from pure polymers and no volatile ingredients are less prone to outgassing.
 It is imperative that O-rings be properly temperature-rated for their application to avoid out-gassing.